 Love of Physics and Time

-I had always wanted to write about the poetry of the relativity of time, so it was impossible for me not to write the book despite its technical difficulty.
+I had always wanted to write about the poem of the relativity of time, so it was impossible not to write the book despite its technical difficulty.
 It was a genuine opportunity to learn unintelligibly.